dhellmann/pymotw/PyMOTW/platform/index.rst

 =======================

-Individual program architecture information can be probed using the architecture() function.
-The first argument is the path to an executable program (defaulting to sys.executable, the Python interpreter).
+Individual program architecture information can be probed using the ``architecture()`` function.
+The first argument is the path to an executable program (defaulting to ``sys.executable``, the Python interpreter).
 The return value is a tuple containing the bit architecture and the linkage format used.

 .. include:: platform_architecture.py
     :literal: